shiro-nuko/Reinforcement-Learning-Project-UFSC-Master/README.md

 ## License

-All code and build scripts in this folder is licensed under the terms of [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+All code and build scripts in this folder are licensed under the terms of [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).